4 Steps to More Patience as a Parent

 And how do you respond when this happens?
 All of this information is like the pieces of a puzzle and the picture it forms helps you determine your tipping point.

 For me, my breathing gets shallow when I’m being triggered.
 And I start to feel my pulse racing as my anxiety level increases.
 My thoughts veer towards all-or-nothing thinking:

 - Why does she always do this when we’re running late?

 These are my clues that my patience is starting to wear thin.
 By the way, all-or-nothing thinking is a thought pattern where you think in extremes and tend to exaggerate how bad (or good) things are.
 All-or-nothing thinking is just one of the many ways we can drive ourselves crazy with our own thoughts.

 3. Develop a Plan

-As odd as it may seem, losing your patience can be a positive too, in that it can help you recognize when you’re stretching your resources too far.
+As odd as it may seem, losing your patience can be a positive experience.
+It can help you recognize when you’re stretching your resources too far.
 If you think about times in the past when your patience has worn thin, you would probably recognize that it usually happens when you’re feeling overwhelmed, overloaded, and possibly underappreciated.
-Just as a rubber band will snap when stretched too far, so too will a parent’s patience.
-We are only human after all!
-Every one of us has a limit to how much he or she can tolerate.
-This doesn’t make us “bad” parents.
-It makes us normal parents.
+Every one of us has a limit to how much we can tolerate—we are only human after all!
+This doesn’t make us bad parents—it makes us normal parents.